dbarshan/IndexSearch/README.md

   -Dapplication.client.mode=gui \
   -jar target/indexsearch-client-0.0.1-SNAPSHOT.jar
 ```
+Note: The client talks to the server at `http://localhost:8080` by default.
+Override with `-Dindexsearch.server.url=...` if needed.

 ![IndexSearch GUI](docs/images/gui.png)

-The client talks to the server at `http://localhost:8080` by default.
-Override with `-Dindexsearch.server.url=...` if needed.

 ## APIs